hunterxcobby/100-days-of-code/log.md

    - Modified the code to create the attribute if it doesn't exist and update it with the given value.

 3. **Display Order Enhancement:**
-   - Discussed and resolved an issue related to the display order of attributes in the `show` command.
+   - learned and resolved an issue related to the display order of attributes in the `show` command.
    - Adjusted the code to display attributes alphabetically before the default `created_at` and `updated_at` attributes.

 4. **New Model Placement:**
    - Explored options to control the placement of newly created models in the list.
-   - Discussed the desire to have newly created models appear at the top of the list.
+   - learned the desire to have newly created models appear at the top of the list.

 5. **Additional Changes and Testing:**
-   - Discussed and implemented changes in the `new` method for setting objects in `__objects`.
+   - learned and implemented changes in the `new` method for setting objects in `__objects`.
    - Ensured that the code aligns with requirements and tested it with various scenarios.

 6. **General Code Comparison:**
-   - Compared and discussed different code snippets related to the `do_update` method.
+   - Compared and learned different code snippets related to the `do_update` method.
    - Ensured that the code is concise, clear, and aligned with the specified requirements.

 7. **Documentation:**